justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Cyclone uses generational garbage collection (GC) to automatically free allocated memory using two types of collection.
 In practice, most allocations consist of short-lived objects such as temporary variables.
 Minor GC is done frequently to clean up most of these short-lived objects.
 Some objects will survive this collection because they are still referenced in memory.
 A major collection runs less often to free longer-lived objects that are no longer being used by the application.

 Cheney on the MTA, a technique introduced by Henry Baker, is used to implement the first generation of our garbage collector.
 Objects are allocated directly on the stack using `alloca` so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.
-Baker's technique uses a copying collector for both the minor and major generations of collection.

-One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
-This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
-To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
-Both options add a potentially significant overhead so instead Cyclone uses a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
-An advantage of this approach is that major GC executes asynchronously so threads can continue to run concurrently even during collections.
+A concurrent mark-sweep collector is used to manage heap memory and perform major collections without stopping the world.

 For more background there are introductory articles on garbage collection in the [further reading](#further-reading) section that discuss underlying concepts.